North Korea postponed talks with U.S. because not ready: Haley

-Speaking to reporters ahead of a closed-door U.N.
-Security Council meeting on North Korea sanctions, Haley said the United States had already acted and “now it’s North Korea’s turn.”
+Speaking to reporters before and after a closed-door U.N.
+Security Council meeting on North Korea sanctions, Haley said it is now North Korea’s turn to act.
+She also criticized Russia for trying to lift banking restrictions that are intended to curb the Asian nation’s nuclear program.

 “There’s no time to stall or no time to delay or try and get past not going through with what was agreed in Singapore,” said Haley, who will step down at the end of the year.